denten-books/plain-text/main.md

 wireless headset reads your brainwave activity.
 Concentrate...and the ball rises on a cushion of air!
 Relax...and the ball descends.
 It's literally mind over matter!" (@mindflex_mindflex:_2015)

-The very notion of discrete and analog differs on the capabilities of the perciever.
-Natural rhythm.
-Uxcull tick and Hayles.
-End with the tick.
-Hayles.
-Notion of the human in the digital.

 ## Chapter 1.2: Literature Down to the Pixel
 `literature, content, control`